rexrainbow/phaser3-rex-notes/templates/ui/basesizer/layout.md

     1. From isTopmostParent, Prelayout :
         - Clear `_childrenWidth`, `_childrenHeight` properties of all children.
         - Custom logic of Prelayout
-    1. Calculate width of this game object
+    1. Calculate width of this game object (`resolveWidth()`)
         - Max value of total children width, or `minWidth` of this game object
+        - Custom logic :
+            - Sizer and GridSizer : Get proportionLength
+        - Issue : Can't get width of y-fixwidthsizer here
     1. From isTopmostParent, calculate width of all children
     1. From isTopmostParent, run width-wrap of this game object and all children
+        - FixWidthSizer : Given width to layout children line by line.
+To get height of this FixWidthSizer
-    1. Calculate height of this game object
+    1. Calculate height of this game object (`resolveHeight()`)
     1. Custom logic of change size of children
     1. Resize this game object according to step 2.3 and step 2.6
     1. Layout children, start from step 2